hackclub/winter/adithyakommi.md

 step 5 - connect the motor controller to the battery, motor, breaks, pedal assist and the break levers accordingly It's ready!

+note: though attaching it to the front tyre may be an easier option, but i wouldn't do it because it's more unsafe since if you'd loose traction on the front you're almost guaranteed a crash.

+edit: added the note

 Budget